hatv/datafirst/4.applicationdeveloper/readme.md

     g.
 Click **Yes**.

     h.
 You will need to edit **Manifest.yml** to change the location where the application is hosted.
-Change both occurrences of NodejsDashboard to the name of your mybluemix.net host route.
+Change both occurrences of **greatoutdoors-johan** to the name of your mybluemix.net host route.
 The host is usually the same name as your project unless there was a conflict.
+If you created the application on another public region than "US South" (Dallas), you also have to change the domain from **mybluemix.net** (**eu-gb.mybluemix.net** in UK for instance).
 Note: The file will save automatically.

 10. In the left-hand navigation bar click the **Git** icon <img src="./media/image9.png" width="29" height="32" /> just below “**edit code**”

     a.
 Allow the page to completely refresh all the code changes.
-You should see 11 files selected in the right-hand pane.
+You should see 12 files selected in the right-hand pane.

     b.
 Enter a comment into the comment window and click **Commit**.